hiimslick/Post-Jobs-Gengo-python/README.rst

    python -m unittest -v tests.testPostJobs.NowTestJobPost

-Posting Job Posts in Gengo Sandbox is pretty simple, find + view/edit PostJobs.py file under gengo directory to see how it works.
+Posting Job Posts in Gengo Sandbox is pretty simple, find + view/edit PostJobs.py file to see the magic and how it works.
 Or if you want a quick result, simply run:

 ::